 V. Closing Comments by Panel Chair

-The Division of Human Relations staff person assigned to your case is available anytime prior to the Hearing to discuss Hearing procedures with you.
-Whether you are a Complainant or Respondent, it is in your best interests to set an appointment with this staff person to review the case file, receive a copy of the Human Relations Regulations, and discuss the order of procedure at Hearing.
+The Division of Human and Civil Rights Investigator assigned to your case is available anytime prior to the Hearing to discuss Hearing procedures with you.
+Whether you are a Complainant or Respondent, it is in your best interests to set an appointment with this staff person to review the case file, receive a copy of the Regulations, and discuss the order of procedure at Hearing.
 If you are unprepared at the Hearing, you will cause unnecessary delays to yourself and others present at the Hearing.

 MATTERS AT HEARING